 Nurses and paramedics – a team approach to saving lives

-This is part of a continuing series of stories from Cape Cod Healthcare’s Cape Cod Health News, exploring the world of paramedics and EMTs across Cape Cod, and their incalculable contribution to the region’s healthcare system.
+This is part of a continuing series of stories, exploring the world of paramedics and EMTs across Cape Cod, and their incalculable contribution to the region’s healthcare system.
 There are nearly 1,000 of these professionals who also serve as firefighters in all 15 towns.
 Paramedics undergo up to two years of classroom training and 400 hours of clinical work in the hospital, as well as continuous retraining coordinated by the Cape and Islands Emergency Medical Services System.

 Edna Wall has been an emergency room nurse for more than three decades, responding to thousands of ambulances rushing patients through the doors, many times in a life-and-death situation.